Frequently asked questions about standardized tests

 - For the ACT, Brown's code number is 3800

 Only testing that is reported by the applicant, either through self-reporting or official score reports, will be included in our review of your application.
-We will not consider test scores included on transcripts.
+We will not consider test scores included on transcripts unless you direct us to do so.